roman-milk/roman-milk.github.io/you-couldnt-handle-me.md

+===

- ****** You Couldn't Handle Me Ch.
-01 ****** byTheTalkMan© The party became less fun after that.
+The party became less fun after that.
 I had to hear it over and over again, the jokes, the douchey comments from my friends about my mom's rack, how hot those tits were, all the things they would do to them and asking if I had ever seen them.
 I had to hear the girls envy at their perfection.
 This running commentary filled me with an even greater fury.
 I wanted these people gone... now.

  Things finally began to wind down.
 People began to head out, now having a legendary story to share with those who weren't here.
 Mom reappeared, fully clothed in her dress once more.
 She made sure everyone was safe to drive, put up with their drunken come-ons, called taxis and arranged rides for those who weren't.
 To them, she was a good Mom.
 To me, a torturous, teasing minx.
 She hadn't said a word to me since her flashing of all my friends.
 And finally, once the door shut, and the last person left, a confrontation was inevitable.